quantstamp/qsp-protocol-audit-contract/README.md

 4) Wait for any incoming audit requests,
 5) Submit a request to perform an audit,
 6) Perform an audit and submit the report,
-7) Wait for the police to accept your report, and
+7) Wait for the police challenge period, and
 8) Claim your reward.

 Below we describe each step in more details.
 We assume that you are using JS Web3 API and that the following variables are used in your code:
 * `quantstamp_token` is the instantiated QSP Token contract,
 * `quantstamp_audit` is the instantiated QSP Audit contract,
+* `quantstamp_police` is the instantiated QSP Police contract,
 * `auditor` is your address that holds the QSP tokens that you will stake.
 You need some ETH to pay for the gas fees, like with any other transaction on Ethereum.

 Note that the address and ABI for each contract depends on whether you are on Ropsten or Mainnet.
 You can find the relevant information in one of the previous sections.